 What to Buy at Aldi: Bread

-You can snag a 20-ounce loaf of Aldi's L'oven Fresh white bread for just 85 cents.
-That same size loaf of bread at Walmart sells for 88 cents, under the Great Value store brand.
-Giant was offering a 22-ounce loaf of its store brand white bread for $1.89.
+You can snag a 20-ounce loaf of Aldi's L'oven Fresh white bread for just 93 cents (a 28-cent increase from 2021, the last time we checked).
+That same size loaf of bread at Walmart under the Great Value brand also sells for 93 cents, a 26-cent price increase from 2021.

 What to Buy at Aldi: Cheese

 You'll find national brands of cheese at Aldi alongside store-brand cheeses.
-A 12-ounce, 16-slice package of Kraft American white cheese was selling at Aldi for $3.67.
-Giant stocks the same Kraft cheese but charges $4.29.
+A 16-slice package of Kraft American white cheese was selling at Aldi for $4.18 (Walmarts house brand Happy Farms cheese slices are a cheaper alternative).
+Walmart had the same Kraft cheese but was charging $4.28 for a 16 slice package.

 What to Buy at Aldi: European Sweets

 Aldi wears its German roots proudly.
 Look no further than the strudel in the freezer case for proof.
-You'll find German and other European chocolates on store shelves, too.
-According to Fobes, specialty chocolates, in general, are among the best things to buy at Aldi because they are "smooth and creamy at a much lower cost than most other stores."
+You'll find chocolates from Germany and other European countries on store shelves, too.
+Shopping experts say specialty chocolates, in general, are among the best things to buy at Aldi because they are "smooth and creamy at a much lower cost than most other stores."

-Sweet treats come and go.
-In December we found German holiday specialties including Winternacht solid and hollow chocolates, chocolate Santa figurines, Merci European chocolate, Witor's pralines, Choceur chocolate coins, Ferrero Rocher chocolates, Rolo candies, Winternacht marzipan logs and Duca Reserva panettone.
+Holidays are where Aldi really puts on a show for the sweet tooth.
+You'll find huge lineups of German chocolates and other holiday specials at Aldi, including Winternacht solid and hollow chocolates, chocolate Santa figurines, Merci European chocolate, Witor's pralines, Choceur chocolate coins, Ferrero Rocher chocolates, Rolo candies, Winternacht marzipan logs and Duca Reserva panettone.
+Note that Aldi also bolsters its chocolates around the Easter holiday.

 What to Buy at Aldi: Ketchup

 Yep, ketchup.
-Aldi's signature Burman's tomato ketchup was selling for $1.19 for a 38-ounce bottle.
-Walmart was selling a 32-ounce bottle of its own Great Value ketchup for $1.32.
+Aldi's signature Burman's tomato ketchup was selling for $1.49 cents for a 38-ounce bottle, 50 cents more expensive than our last check a year ago.
+Walmart was selling a 32-ounce bottle of its own Great Value ketchup for $1.53, 61 cents more than a year ago.

 What to Buy at Aldi: Milk

-Milk prices have shot up in our Aldi price comparisons compared to a year ago.
-Recently, Aldi was selling a gallon of its Friendly Farms brand whole milk for $2.48 (it was $1.49 last year).
-Still, that price was slightly less than the $2.53 that Walmart was charging for a gallon of its Great Value brand whole milk.
-At Giant, a comparable gallon of whole milk went for $3.29, up from $2.79 last year.
+Milk prices have shot up in our Aldi price comparisons compared to two years ago.
+Recently, Aldi was selling a gallon of its Friendly Farms brand whole milk for $3.60, up from $2.99 a year ago.
+Still, that price was slightly less than the $3.65 that Walmart was charging for a gallon of its Great Value brand whole milk.

 Note that these prices are for conventional milk.
 Organic milk costs more.
 As for taste?
 We couldn't detect any difference between the milk brands.